slowjams/Demystifying-CSharp/Demystifying HttpClientFactory.md

     protected internal abstract Task<HttpResponseMessage> SendAsync(HttpRequestMessage request, CancellationToken cancellationToken);

-    protected virtual void Dispose(bool disposing)  // <-------------------look like underlying TCP connection goes to TIME-WAIT when you call dispose on HttpClient
+    protected virtual void Dispose(bool disposing)  // <-------------------underlying TCP connection goes to TIME-WAIT when you call dispose on HttpClient
     {
         // Nothing to do in base class.
     }